cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 You might think "well, it sucks, I actually can't do anything with that".
 You are absolutely right, let's move on to step 2.

 ## Step 2: listing the bookmarks from the server

+NB : the source code of this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-2).

 For the step 2, we are going to use a list stored in memory on the server and render it within a template.
 We are going to use Jade as a template engine.
 If you don't know Jade, you will find it is not difficult to read and write it.

 First, install jade: